araval/Wikipedia-Category-Predictor/README.md

 These however, are not very meaningful, because the data is small and the standard deviation within each category is high.
 We might see significant difference if we use upper level categories such as "Science" or "History".

+## Future Steps
+1. Updating the model to run on a cluster would be a natural next step.
+For this I would work on _Spark_.
+2. When there's a significant overlap between categories such as in case of *Rare_diseases* and *Congenital_disorders*,